dsw7/DSW-Thesis/README.txt

 ~/DSW-Thesis/thesis_PDB_to_DFT_part2                 // second workflow for computing Morse surfaces as a function of ||v||, Met-theta angle
-~/DSW-Thesis/xyz_file_generator.py                   // contains a homemade .xyz file generator ~/DSW-Thesis/PyOpenGL_MetAromatic_Animation          // contains a PyOpenGL/pygame animation of the Met-aromatic algorithm
+~/DSW-Thesis/xyz_file_generator.py                   // contains a homemade .xyz file generator ~/DSW-Thesis/PyOpenGL_MetAromatic_Animation          // contains a PyOpenGL/pygame animation of the Met-aromatic algorithm ~/DSW-Thesis/legacy_Chain_comparator.tar             // legacy work for chain membership study of 2,611 structures*

+*These legacy directories may be removed in 2019 as this study was done multiple times